Wednesday, May 6, 2026, 1:00 p.m.

-On 6th of May, 2026, Prof. Dr. Kevin C. Karnes (Emory University, USA) will be visiting the LAMT to give a public lecture to PhD students in art and art history, students, the LAMT community and alumni.
+On 6th of May, 2026, Prof. Dr. Kevin C. Karnes (Emory University, USA) will be visiting the LMTA to give a public lecture to PhD students in art and art history, students, the LMTA community and alumni.
 All students interested in current art research are welcome to attend.
 The lecture will be held in English.

 Perestroika and the end of the USSR radically reconfigured the landscape of possibility for artists, including by easing travel and exchange across geopolitical borders.
 This talk considers unexpected opportunities and insurmountable challenges presented by these transitions, as seen in a pair of Berlin residencies by the Latvian musician Hardijs Lediņš, co-founder of the legendary underground group NSRD.